ss-vector/copycats/README.md

 # Copycats Template for Wordpress
-*Wordpress template* created with experimental and learning purposes, courses and related.
+*Wordpress template* created for experimental and learning purposes.
+This theme is elaborated in order to complete certain php courses and test its flexibility.
+It is named <strong>"Copycats"<strong> after some copies of recipes.

 ![GitHub repo file count](https://img.shields.io/github/directory-file-count/ss-vector/copycats)